JosianeUwineza/SQL-Learning/README.md

 # Fourth Day
 ## Multi-table queries with JOINs
 ### INNER JOIN
+The INNER JOIN is a process that matches rows from the first table and the second table which have the same key (as defined by the ON constraint) to create a result row with the combined columns from both tables.
+After the tables are joined, the other clauses we learned previously are then applied.
 INNER JOIN returns only the rows that exist in both tables.
 If there is no match, the row is not shown.
 * **Usage**
 ```